atharvakadam/BiblioSys/README.md

 # BiblioSys

-This is a Python implementation of a library management system that allows for the management of books and members, as well as lending and returning of books.
+This is a Python implementation of a library management system named BiblioSys that allows for the management of books and members, as well as lending and returning of books.

 ## Table of Contents